 We’re fine.
 Everything’s fine.
 It’s just a car.

 This morning I was thinking about my dad.
 He’s had early-onset Alzheimer’s for a few years now and we’ve had some time to get used to it.
 But you never really get used to it and I found out yesterday that he can’t play his guitar anymore.
 It’s not that his fingers no longer work.
 It isn’t that his body can’t do it.
 His body is perfectly normal.
 He just can’t remember how.
-He looks at the instrument he has strummed for decades and doesn’t know what to do with it.

 He’s always played the guitar.
 Mostly church music – his favorite.
 I can see him now in my mind’s eye in so many iterations – playing at church, playing while we caroled at the convalescent home, crooning Bob Dylan ballads, accompanying my sister as she played the piano, teasing my mom as he played, “I’m the King Bee, baby!
 Buzzin’ ’round your hive,” or jamming for us kids, singing “Grandma’s Feather Bed.”
 I remember the night before my sister’s wedding, after the rehearsal dinner and all the pre-wedding festivities ended, my dad and sister came home and played together one last time before she left home for good, both of them weeping.